 - These insects can be found in almost every part of the world, all thanks to human distribution.

-- House crickets are light yellow-brown, and they have three crossbands running on their heads.
+- House crickets are light yellow-brown, with three crossbands running on their heads.

-- House crickets inhabit structures that have adequate access to moisture and warmth.
+- House crickets inhabit structures with adequate moisture and warmth access.

 What Do the Jamaican Field Crickets Eat?